splay-project-v2/splay/README.md

 # SPLAY v2

-This is the official github repository of the Splay project version 2.
+This is the official main github repository of the Splay project version 2.
 The version 1 (unstable) can be found [here](https://github.com/splay-project/splay).

 ## Overview